sdalu/moses/README.md

 gpio=16,op,dl
 ~~~

-24V need to be connect to the `COM`, and the solenoid wire to the `NO`
+24V need to be connect to the `COM`, and the solenoid red wire to the `NO`

 ### Pulse counting